-313. Frivolous Claims
+313. Frivolous-Improper Claims

-- (A) A representative may not make a claim in a proceeding that the representative knows or has reason to know is false, fictitious, or fraudulent; - (B) A representative must not make a claim in a proceeding that the representative knows or reasonably should have known lacks an arguable basis in law or in fact, or is taken for an improper purpose, such as to harass or to cause unnecessary delay. - (C) A representative's signature shall constitute certification that they have the representative has complied with subsections (A) and (B) of this section. - (D) Failure to comply with the requirements of this section may result in sanctions against the representative.
+- (A) A representative may not make a claim in a proceeding that the representative knows or has reason to know is false, fictitious, or fraudulent; - (B) A representative must may not make a claim in a proceeding that the representative knows or reasonably should have knownknow lacks an arguable basis in law or in fact, or is takenis made for an improper purpose, such as to harass or to cause unnecessary delay. - (C) A representative's signature on any document making a claim shall constitute certification that they have the representative has complied with subsections (A) and (B) of this section. - (D) Failure to comply with the requirements of this section may result in sanctions against the representative.
 Sanctions may include reprimand, censure, suspension from further participation in the proceeding, monetary penalties, and payment of an opposing party's fees.
-The represented participant shall not be sanctioned for the conduct of their representative. receive any sanctions.
+The represented participant shall not be sanctioned for the conduct of their representative, receive any sanctions.

 - 1. (to subsection (A)): False, fictitious or fraudulent statements include written statements that assert a material fact which is false, fictitious, or fraudulent and written statement that omits a material fact and is rendered false, fictitious, or fraudulent as a result of such omission.
-See 40 CFR 27.3(a) (EPA). - 2. (to subsection (B)): Statements lacking an arguable basis in law or in fact, or taken for an improper purpose include written statements and arguments, requests for discretionary relief, and filings of motions and appeals.
+See 40 CFR 27.3(a) (EPA). - (to subsection (B)): Statements Claims lacking an arguable basis in law or in fact, or taken for an improper purpose include oral and written statements and arguments, requests for discretionary relief, and filings of complaints motions, and appeals.
 8 C.F.R. § 1003.102(j). - 3. (to subsection (B)): Claims have an arguable basis in law or fact if they have evidentiary support or, if specifically so identified, are likely to have evidentiary support after a reasonable opportunity for further investigation or discovery.
-40 C.F.R. § 27.3(a) (EPA). - 4.
+40 C.F.R. § 27.3(a) (EPA). - 4. (to subsection (B)): A claim or statement does not lack an adequate basis in law if it is a good faith argument for the extension, modification, or reversal of existing law or the establishment of new law.
+19 C.F.R.
+210.4(c)(2) (ITC). - 5. (to subsection (B)): Use of boilerplate language without any reference to the specific circumstances of the proceeding may constitute a claim or statement lacking an adequate basis in law or fact.
+8 C.F.R. § 1003.102(u) (EOIR). - 3.6. (to subsection (C)): A signature should comply with the agency's rules and definitions regarding the qualifications and requirements for a valid signature. - 4.
 A claim or statement does not lack an adequate basis in law if it is a good faith argument for the extension, modification, or reversal of existing law or the establishment of new law.
 19 C.F.R.
 210.4(c)(2) (ITC). - 5. (to subsection (B)): Use of boilerplate language without any reference to the specific circumstances of the proceeding may constitute a claim or statement lacking an adequate basis in law or fact.
 8 C.F.R. § 1003.102(u) (EOIR).

-Commented [MG112]: Comment from George Cohen: Isn't this covered by Rule 310(B)(i)?
+Commented [MG122]: Comment from George Cohen Isn't this covered by Rule 310(B)(i)?

-Commented [MG113]: Comment from George Cohen: Everywhere else "may not" is used.
+Commented [MG123]: Comment from George Cohen: Everywhere else "may not" is used.
 Should use it here for consistency.

-Commented [MG114]: Comment from George Cohen: Tense should be consistent.
+Commented [MG124]: Comment from George Cohen: Tense should be consistent.

-Commented [MG115]: Comment from George Cohen: Why "taken" as opposed to "made"?
+Commented [MG125]: Comment from George Cohen: Why "taken" as opposed to "made"?

-Commented [MG116]: Comment from George Cohen: Add "on any document making a claim"?
+Commented [MG126]: Comment from George Cohen: Add "on any document making a claim"?